 So, you're sitting in a meeting, and someone starts dropping acronyms like there's no tomorrow...
 You're reading the P&L, making sure you've got enough ROI on your SEO, and your COO starts talking about Q2 returns YOY, and how your MQLs have been outperforming your SQLs while your COS is climbing.

-What we know from these experiences, is that there is a ubiquity of information, and part of the struggle is the abbreviations that are supposed to help us focus on the right things, can be a bit distracting at times.
+What we know from these experiences, is that there is a ubiquity of information at all times.
+Part of the struggle is in the abbreviations that are supposed to help us focus on the right things, cand how distracting they can be at different times.
 This isn't just true in a general business sense, as there are lots of terms in marketing that sound the same but are unique as well.

 Acronym newbies might confuse MQL, and SQL could easily get confused with a MySQL database.
 However, all of these have very distinct meanings and implications.
 Having a clear understanding of what each is and what it does for your company is vital to promoting a healthy marketing strategy, rather than just being on point with your acronym game.

 While the terms may sound a bit confusing, they have clear, marked differences that set them apart.
 That's why today, we're going over precisely what demand generation, lead generation, marketing qualified leads (MQL), and sales qualified leads (SQL) are, what the differences are, and why you need to understand them for a successful strategy.

 All of these terms are integral parts of what is often referred to as your sales funnel.
 A sales funnel is a simple piece of industry jargon for the process that a person goes through as they transition from potential prospects to paying customers.
 The analogy of a funnel indicates a broader cast net at the top, which becomes more narrow as it progresses towards the desired outcome.
 Both demand and lead generation are two different steps within this funnel that produce MQL and SQL.